daisygunn/around-the-world/README.md

 [View the website here](https://daisygunn.github.io/around-the-world/)

-This website has been produced to provide a platform for an Educational geography game for children aged 8-12, it offers questions in a quiz format to test their knowledge on capital cities, borders, oceans & continents.
+This website has been produced to provide a platform for an Educational geography game for children aged 8-12, it offers questions in a quiz format to test their knowledge on capital cities around the world.

 In addition to the home page this website also features:
 - The 'Play Game' page
 - A 'Rules' page
 - A 'High Scores' page
 <!-- - A 'Fun Facts' page -->

-The player has the option of selecting a quiz on a single continent - if they feel they need to test themselves in a more specific way; otherwise they can select the 'Whole World' option which will give them questions to test their overall knowledge.

 The business goals of the website are:
 1. To provide an educational learning platform for children.